SmartAction

-SmartAction provides artificial intelligence-based virtual agents (IVA) over voice, chat, and SMS.
-IVA is a cloud-based, hosted service.
-The company was founded by inventor and entrepreneur Peter Voss and is headquartered in Fort Worth, Texas.
+SmartAction Company LLC is a U.S.-based software company that develops artificial intelligence–driven virtual agents for customer service applications, including voice-based interactive voice response (IVR) systems, chat, and SMS.
+The company was founded in 2009 by inventor and entrepreneur Peter Voss and is headquartered in Fort Worth, Texas.

 History

-In 2001, Peter Voss founded an R&D startup, Adaptive AI, Inc., to research and develop a prototype artificial general intelligence system based on his theory of intelligence.
-In 2009 Voss founded Smart Action Company, LLC to commercialize this technology.
-Created out of Voss' research and development, SmartAction created its first practical application of this new technology focused on the management of inbound and outbound calls for contact centers.
+In 2001, Peter Voss founded Adaptive AI, Inc., a research and development company focused on artificial intelligence concepts.
+In 2009, Voss founded SmartAction Company, LLC to commercialize customer-service automation software derived from this work.
+The company’s initial products focused on automating inbound and outbound calls for contact center environments.

-In November 2022, Kyle Johnson was appointed CEO, succeeding Gary Davis, who has served since 2020.
+In November 2022, Kyle Johnson was appointed chief executive officer, succeeding Gary Davis, who had served as CEO since 2020..